pindi-krishna/ML-and-DL-Notes/Machine-Learning/Supervised-ML/README.md

 1. Easy and simple
 1. Non parametric
 1. No assumption about data.
-1. Only two choices(k values and distance metric).
+1. Only two choices (k values and distance metric).

 Cons :
 Computation time : O(N.d) where N -> #training samples and d -> #dimensions.

-Note : No need to worry about the sorting here because as we compute distance, we can sort then and there itself in linear time.

 ### K Dimensional Tress (KD Trees)

 1. Building KD trees.

     1. Split data recursively in half on exactly one feature.
     1. Rotate through features.
-        1. When rotating through features, a good heuristic is to pick the feature with maximum variance.}
+        1. When rotating through features, a good heuristic is to pick the feature with maximum variance.

     Max height of the tree could be $log_2(n)$.

 1. Finding NN for the test point(X,y).

     1. Find region containing (x,y).
     1. Compare to all points in the region.

 1. How can this partitioning speed up testing?